 2013 was the driest year in recorded history for many areas of California, and current conditions suggest no change is in sight for 2014.
 Water conservation is always important in California, but this year no Californian can afford to waste any water.
-We all need to do our part Lincoln Avenue Water Company is requesting:
+We all need to do our part.
+Therefore, Lincoln Avenue Water Company has taken the following measures:

 Lincoln Avenue Water Company, a Mutual Water Company, was established in 1883 to supply water to the western region of Altadena, an unincorporated area of Los Angeles County.
 As a mutual water company, its shareholders are the people that are served by its distribution system.
 There are over four thousand meters that serve a population of over 16,000 people.